EV Buyers Guide

 Electric Vehicle Frequently Asked Questions

 One of the many benefits of owning an all-electric vehicle (EV) is that you'll never need to visit a gas station.
-And charging it is as simple as plugging in a power cord, just like any other household electronic device.
-But since electric vehicles are essentially a complex, self-contained power plant, there's value in understanding the various aspects that affect charging performance, battery health, and cost of ownership.
-Keep reading for answers to some of the most commonly asked questions regarding the charging and regular maintenance of an all-electric vehicle.
+Charging it is as simple as plugging in a power cord, just like any other household electronic device.
+However, since electric vehicles are essentially a complex, self-contained power plant, understanding the various aspects that affect charging performance, battery health, and cost of ownership is valuable.
+Below are answers to some of the most commonly asked questions regarding EV charging and regular maintenance.

 What Are the Basics of Charging an Electric Vehicle?

 Every electric vehicle can be charged by plugging in the appropriate cable into any household power outlet.
-This method is called Level 1 charging, and is accomplished with the power cord that's included as part of the lease or purchase of the electric vehicle.
+This method is called Level 1 charging and is accomplished with the power cord included with the lease or purchase of the electric vehicle.

-This is the most convenient form of charging because all you need is access to a standard electrical outlet found in the garage or on the outside of your home - there's no setup or modifications required.
-But since the battery capacity of an electric vehicle is quite large, and household electrical systems aren't industrial strength by nature, Level 1 charging is the slowest method of replenishing power.
+This is the most convenient form of charging because all you need is access to a standard electrical outlet in your garage or outside your home.
+However, since household electrical systems aren’t industrial strength, Level 1 charging is the slowest method of replenishing power.

 What Is Level 2 Charging?